DavidRisch/crossing_consoles/doc/doxygen/markdown/game_world_generator.md

 The height is used by the class `HeightMap` to determine what block type to use.

 ## Generation of simple buildings

+The number of buildings generated depends on the size of the world.
+If it is too small, no buildings are being created.

 To generate buildings, rectangles between a minimum and maximum size are randomly created and placed in the existing world.